 However, Dr. Mira warns that blood testing isn’t as accurate for H. pylori testing.

 “Blood tests can’t tell whether your H. pylori infection is still active.
 Your results may remain positive for years after you’ve been cured,” she explains.

 A healthcare professional will draw a blood sample from your arm with a needle.
 Your blood sample is collected into a vial or test tube.

-If your test result shows positive, it means that your symptoms may be due to peptic ulcers caused by H. pylori.
+If you test positive for H. pylori, it means that your symptoms may be caused by a Helicobacter pylori infection.

 Here are common questions on H. Pylori testing:

 Healthcare experts believe that you can get infected with H. pylori if you eat food or drink water that contains contaminated human stool.

 It is also transmitted directly via contact with infected human stool, vomit, or saliva.
 For example, you can catch it when you’re exposed to family members with H. pylori.

 It’s unclear why some people with H. pylori infections get peptic ulcers while others don’t.